YistYU/YistYU.github.io/_pages/about.md

 ## Research Interest

 My current research interest lies in machine learning, graph algorithms and using tools from optimization, geometry and graph theory.
-I love graph, probabilistic model and randomness. **For my motivating research philosophy, I hope to present non-human-centered research what could benefit other species, the eco-system and the whole earth.** To be more technically specific:
+I love graph, probabilistic model and randomness. **For my motivating research philosophy, I hope to present nonhuman-centered research what could benefit all the species, the eco-system and the whole earth.** To be more technically specific:

 1. I enjoy working on developing novel machine learning methods and graph algorithms with solid theoretical guarantee that can tackle practical computational challenge (that I care about and believe its importance).